Corbin Carroll Player Props: Diamondbacks vs. Braves

 Corbin Carroll At The Plate

-- Carroll has 94 hits and an OBP of .364, both of which rank first among Arizona hitters this season.
+- Carroll has 94 hits and an OBP of .362, both of which are best among Arizona hitters this season.

-- Among the qualified hitters in MLB action, his batting average ranks 17th, his on-base percentage ranks 23rd, and he is eighth in the league in slugging.
+- Among qualifying batters, he ranks 21st in batting average, while his on-base percentage ranks 23rd and he is eighth in slugging.

-- In 33 games this season (37.5%), Carroll has picked up an RBI, and in 13 of those games (14.8%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Carroll has had an RBI in 33 games this season (37.1%), including 13 multi-RBI outings (14.6%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.